Why Choose a Mortgage Broker?

 -

-Discretionary Pricing: Banks adjust rates based on internal guidelines; the rate you are offered may not be the bank’s best available rate.
+Discretionary Pricing: Banks often adjust rates based on internal guidelines; the rate posted in the window is rarely the best rate available in the market.

 -

-No Mortgage License Required: Unlike brokers, bank representatives are generalists and are not required to hold a specific mortgage license.
+Generalist Advice: Unlike brokers, bank mortgage representatives are generalists and, in many cases, are not required to hold specific mortgage broker licenses.

 Choose a Mortgage Broker if you want: